WeiCUI6/LeetCodeNotes/README.md

 # LeetCodeNotes
-#### Description: Summary of what I have gained while practicing LeetCode.
-I would suggest memorize what I wrote down.
+#### Description: Summary of what I have gained while practicing LeetCode questions.
+I would suggest memorize what I wrote down here.

 ## LinkedList
 **Timeline (Jan.
 24 - Jan.
 28)**